Gifted Awareness Week- 2017

 The 2017 Gifted Awareness Week sub-committee has been working hard at local, state and national levels to encourage and promote a multitude of events centred on raising awareness of the needs of gifted children.
 We invite you to be a part of Gifted Awareness Week Australia in 2017.

 Join in with your state association in promoting and attending their activities.
 Share the conversations on the AAEGT and Gifted Awareness Week Facebook Pages, along with other digital and print media.
 Perhaps you may like to organise an event; a lunch, activity, seminar- the sky is the limit.
 We would love to hear what you are doing to celebrate and raise awareness of the needs of gifted children, and to share such events on the AAEGT website.
-A resource tool kit in digital format will be available from November 2016.
-Please email the National Facilitator, Melinda Gindy, to receive this tool kit upon release.
+A Digital Resource Tool Kit is available.
+Please email the National Facilitator, Melinda Gindy, to receive the GAw2017 Tool Kit.

 For further enquires or to share an event, please contact you state or territory representative on the email listed below.